sibears/training_warcraftograph/Readme.md

      * serviceVoljin -- fixed SQL but has unchanged WARCHIEF_SECRET
      * serviceThrall -- the only vuln (we hope) is wrong bcrypt usage
   4. checker.py -- checker file for [that](http://ctf.hcesperer.org/gameserver/) jury system
+  5. IconsHD -- folder with highres icons and PSD file with service logo

 ### Authors:
   * Anna Zueva -- Frontend
   * Irina Borovkova -- Warcraftograph module
   * Nikita Oleksov -- Checker and testing
   * Oleg Broslavsky -- Backend